LinuxCNC/wlo/index.md

 Our community-maintained [wiki][wiki] contains lots of information and examples about configuration and using LinuxCNC.

-LinuxCNC uses a Hardware Abstraction layer that allows you to adapt it to many kinds of machinery, and includes elements like a software PLC controller and an advanced trajectory planner.
+LinuxCNC uses a Hardware Abstraction layer that allows you to adapt it to many kinds of machinery, and includes a software PLC controller and an advanced trajectory planner.

 Note: Do Not upgrade the Linux operating system from the installed version as it will prevent LinuxCNC from working as a specific kernel is required.